mikexkllr/LetterEye-AI/README.md

 ## Usage

-1. **Run the Script**:
+1. **Run the Application**:
-   Ensure your virtual environment is activated, then execute the script from your command line:
+   Ensure your virtual environment is activated, then execute the application from your command line:
    ```bash
    python main.py
    ```

 2. **Output**:
-   - The script will convert the PDF to text, analyze it, and output the extracted details such as the sender, recipient, the date, and a short summary.
+   - The application will convert the PDF to text, analyze it, and output the extracted details such as the sender, recipient, the date, and a short summary.
    - It will organize the resulting PDF into folders named by worker and recipient if the recipient is found in one of the CSV files.

 ## Error Handling

-- The script includes basic error handling to catch and display errors during file processing, API calls, or issues with the OCR.
+- The application includes basic error handling to catch and display errors during file processing, API calls, or issues with the OCR.
 - Ensure that Tesseract and Poppler are correctly configured and accessible to avoid OCR errors.

 ## Notes

-- The script assumes that the PDF contains clear and linear text typical of letters and that necessary OCR configurations are set.
+- The application assumes that the PDF contains clear and linear text typical of letters and that necessary OCR configurations are set.
 - The OpenAI API usage may incur costs; ensure that you monitor and manage your API usage within your account's limits.

 ## License